Arian Foster: College career

-Foster red-shirted his first season as a Tennessee Volunteer, sitting behind Gerald Riggs Jr. and Cedric Houston on the depth chart.
-He was a three-year starter at running back for Tennessee.
+Foster red-shirted his first season at the University of Tennessee, sitting behind Gerald Riggs Jr. and Cedric Houston on the depth chart.
+He was a three-year starter at running back for the Volunteers.

 2005 season

 In his 2005 redshirt freshman season, Foster was an immediate contributor.
 He took on a heavier responsibility in the running game later in the season.
 Foster made his collegiate debut on September 3 against Alabama-Birmingham.
 On October 1, in a home game against the Ole Miss Rebels, he had his first collegiate touchdown on a one-yard run late in the fourth quarter of the 27–10 victory.
 On October 22, in a game against #5 Alabama, Riggs suffered a season-ending injury, putting more rushing opportunities onto Foster.
 On October 29, in a home game against the South Carolina Gamecocks, he had 25 carries for 148 rushing yards and a rushing touchdown in the narrow 16–15 loss.
 On November 5, in a road game against the #8 Notre Dame Fighting Irish, he had 28 carries for 125 rushing yards and a rushing touchdown in the 41–21 loss.
 In the following game against the Memphis Tigers, he had 28 carries for 132 rushing yards in the 20–16 victory at home.
 In the next game, he had a commanding individual performance in a 28–24 loss against the Vanderbilt Commodores.
 Despite the Commodores snapping a 22-game losing streak to Tennessee, he had 40 carries, scored two touchdowns, and his total of 268 all-purpose yards was the third-highest total in school history.
 In the regular season finale in a road game against the Kentucky Wildcats, he had 114 rushing yards and 44 receiving yards in the 27–8 victory.
 Overall, in the 2005 season, he finished as the team's leading rusher with 879 rushing yards, five rushing touchdowns, 14 receptions, and 148 receiving yards.